kufre-okon/documentmgr/README.md

     - `SenderEmail`
     - `Password`

 * The application uses the code-first database development pattern.
-AS such on your Package Manager Console, run ``` update-database``` to execute the migration files.
+On the Package Manager Console, switch to "documentmgr.data" project and run ` update-database` to execute the migration files.
 * Once the migration is successful, go ahead to load the application!!!